raviolli77/understandIngRelationalDatabases/OLAP.md

 That's a succint overview of the Roll-Up operation, although you will often find your self doing these without knowing the proper name.
 For now I am creating documentation to fully understand the processes of database management and warehousing.

+TO DO:
++ Create **SQL** queries that perform roll ups
++ Find example data sets to do concrete examples on
++ Add more details/explanations

 ### Drill-Down Operation

 ### Slice Operation